Briannagoulbourne/briannagoulbourne.github.io/README.md

 computers.

 ### Projects

 BellaBeat
 2023

- Conducted a comparative analysis, between the clients most popular wellness product: The Ivy Health Tracker; and similar products sold by other brands including: The FitBit.
+-Conducted a comparative analysis, between the clients most popular wellness product: The Ivy Health Tracker; and similar products sold by other brands including: The FitBit.

- Created and defined specific parameters and functions to create comparability among data accumulated from several brands of wearable health trackers, centralized this data using SQL
+-Created and defined specific parameters and functions to create comparability among data accumulated from several brands of wearable health trackers, centralized this data using **SQL and Microsoft Excel**

- Created a set of visualization dashboards through Tableau displaying the most common uses of these products across a variety of brands.
+-Created a set of visualization dashboards through **Tableau** displaying the most common uses of these products across a variety of brands.